oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Topology Constraints

-FIXME

 A topology constraint is a path pattern that describes a partial topology of the subgraph pattern.
 In other words, a topology constraint describes some connectivity relationships between vertices and edges in the pattern, whereas the whole topology of the pattern is described with one or multiple topology constraints.

-A topology constraint is composed of one or more vertices and connections, where a connection is either an edge or a path.
-In a query, each vertex or edge is (optionally) associated with a variable, which is a symbolic name to refer the vertex or edge in the pattern.
+A topology constraint is composed of one or more vertices and relations, where a relation is either an edge or a path.
+In a query, each vertex or edge is (optionally) associated with a variable, which is a symbolic name to reference the vertex or edge in other clauses.
 For example, consider the following topology constraint:

 ```sql
 (n)-[e]->(m)